ghc-proposals/ghc-proposals/proposals/0000-overloaded-bracket.rst

 Instances written in terms of ``Q`` will no longer work.
 For users to migrate an additional class ``LiftQ`` could be defined which has the old interface.
 This would mean users need to explicitly lift but there are likely only a few instances which fall into this category if any at all.
+Neither myself (mpickering) or Ryan Scott know of any instances.
+If you define a ``Lift`` instance using ``Q`` then it depends on the context where ``lift`` is invoked, for example it may depend on what identifiers are in scope or the location the splice is run.
+This is undesirable anyway for ``Lift`` instances because the compiler inserts calls to ``lift`` in order to resolve variables used across stages it is very unpredicable the context in which the ``Q`` actions will be invoked.

 Definition of Quote
 ...................